How to buy Ironbark Zinc (IBG) shares in Australia

 Have Ironbark Zinc 's shares ever split?

-Ironbark Zinc 's shares were split on a 5:1 basis on 2 July 2007.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 5 shares.
+Ironbark Zinc 's shares were split on a 5:1 basis on 3 July 2007.
+So if you had owned 1 share the day before the split, the next day you would own 5 shares.
 This wouldn't directly have changed the overall worth of your Ironbark Zinc shares – just the quantity.
 However, indirectly, the new 80% lower share price could have impacted the market appetite for Ironbark Zinc shares which in turn could have impacted Ironbark Zinc 's share price.

 Ironbark Zinc share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Ironbark Zinc 's is 1.6501.
-This would suggest that Ironbark Zinc 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Ironbark Zinc 's is 1.569.
+This would suggest that Ironbark Zinc 's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Ironbark Zinc overview